Inside: Comparison tells you that you’re not good enough. The way you are is bad. It’s destructive and soul-destroying. And it is a liar.

 Comparison is at the root of much of our discomfort, distraction, and dissatisfaction.
 It pulls us out of being present to our lives and into our heads, worrying about what others are up to, what they might think of us, how we wish life was or how we think it ought to be.
 It leaves us feeling lacking, like we’re missing out, or perpetually behind.

-Comparison is disempowering and dries up all the energy, passion, and curiosity we could otherwise expend in showing up fully to the imperfect and beautiful life in front of us – in walking out our values, pursuing our highest priorities, tending to ourselves with compassion, or showing up for the people or causes we care most about.
+Comparison is disempowering and dries up all the energy, passion, and curiosity we could otherwise expend in showing up fully to the imperfect and beautiful life in front of us – in walking out our core values, pursuing our highest priorities, tending to ourselves with compassion, or showing up for the people or causes we care most about.

 If we’re not awake to all the sneaky ways comparison threads itself into our heart and thoughts about who we are, our strengths and purpose and value, it holds us back from saying YES to life, from diving in wholeheartedly, or keeps us stuck in surviving but not truly thriving.
-I want to thrive in every new season.

 “Downward comparison” in theory can make us feel better about ourselves but more often what I see is that comparison is driven by and amplifies a sense of unworthiness or not being good enough.
 More often than not it tears us down.

-And while for some people this might simply add to a general sense of dissatisfaction with life, hiding, or low self-worth, in some cases, pervasive feelings of being unworthy and not good enough can be incredibly destructive and soul-destroying and contribute to leading people down a path of self-loathing, hopelessness, and even suicide.
+And while for some people this might simply add to a general sense of dissatisfaction with life, hiding, or low self-worth, in some cases, pervasive feelings of being unworthy and not good enough can be destructive and soul-destroying and contribute to leading people down a path of self-loathing, hopelessness, and even suicide.

 I write about perfectionism, comparison and fear because they tend to come tangled up with each other, and because they have served as significant stumbling blocks and learning opportunities on my personal journey to greater freedom, purpose, health, and joy.